VATSALVARSHNEY108/B.O.I.-MARK-2/replit.md

 The AI Desktop Automation Controller is built with Python 3.11 and utilizes a modular architecture to ensure scalability and maintainability.

 ### UI/UX Decisions
-- **GUI Application (`gui_app.py`):** Features a modern dark-themed, tabbed interface, organizing over 50 functions across 9 categories.
+- **GUI Application (`gui_app.py`):** Features a modern dark-themed, tabbed interface, organizing over 50 functions across 10 categories including a dedicated AI Features tab.
 It includes quick-access buttons, a text input field, real-time color-coded output, status indicators, and comprehensive help documentation.
 Built with `tkinter`, it uses threading for non-blocking execution and is designed for graceful degradation in headless environments.
 - **CLI Interface (`main.py`):** Provides an interactive command-line alternative with user-friendly prompts.
 - **WhatsApp Desktop Integration:** Supports dual-mode operation for messaging via PyWhatKit or web-based fallback using WhatsApp Web URLs.